Information Resources Identity UPPS

-Examples of such organizations include Undergraduate Admissions, the Graduate College, Correspondence and Extension, and Continuing Education.
+Examples of such organizations include Undergraduate Admissions, the Graduate College, Distance and Extended Learning, and Continuing Education.

 Students are eligible to use information resources for the duration of their enrollment.
 Eligibility is based on information present in the university’s student information system or an authorized department or program equivalent approved by the associate vice president for Technology Resources.